kaloyan-marinov/journal-keeper/README.md

 # Secondly and optionally,
 # you may issue the requests that are documented at the end of the previous section.

+# Stop running the containers with the database, the backend, and the frontend
+# by issuing:
+$ docker container rm -f \
+   container-journal-keeper-frontend \
+   container-journal-keeper-backend \
+   container-journal-keeper-mysql
 ```

 # Future plans